Exact Moment Representation in Polynomial Optimization: Introduction

+When the quotient by the support of $Q$ is of dimension zero, \Cref{thm:C} shows that (truncated) linear functionals in $\cL_{d}(\vb g)$ {are all represented by} measures supported on $S$, or in other words they are {represented by convex combinations of} evaluations at the points of $S$.
+This is therefore a particular solution of the moment problem, in the spirit of Curto-Fialkow's flat extension \cite{CurtoFlatExtensionsPositive1998}.
+A detailed comparison with related results in the zero-dimensional case, such as \cite{lasserre_semidefinite_2008} and \cite{lasserre_moment_2013}, is performed in \Cref{sec:Geometry}.
+The characterization of the ideal generated by the kernel of the moment matrix for generic linear functionals is new in the positive dimensional case. }

+\textbf{Outline}.
 The paper is structured as follows.
-In the next sections of the introduction, we define the algebraic objects that we will use and recall their main properties.
-In \Cref{sec:examples}, we describe in details the notions of finite convergence and exactness for the Sum of Squares (SoS) and Moment Matrix (MoM) relaxations.
-We give several examples showing how these notions are related.
-In \Cref{sec:Geometry}, we recall the properties of full moment sequences (\Cref{sec:infinitemomrep}), investigate the truncated moment sequence properties (\Cref{sec:truncatedmomrep}), analyse the convergence of truncated moment sequences (\Cref{sec:convergence}) and prove the moment representation property for a finite semialgebraic set $S$ (\Cref{sec:finitesemialgset}).
-Finally in \Cref{sec:summary} we describe the hierarchies of truncated moments and kernels of generic elements.
-In \Cref{sec:applpop}, we apply these results to polynomial optimization problems on finite semialgebraic sets (\Cref{sec:finite set}), show that the MoM exactness property holds if the Boundary Hessian conditions are satisfied (\Cref{sec::BHC}) and investigate Polynomial Optimization Problems with a finite number of minimizers from a moment representation point of view (\Cref{sec:finite minimizers}).
-In \Cref{sec::polar_ideal}, we define polar ideals and analyse the MoM exactness property of the relaxation extended with these polar constraints.
-Examples of Polynomial Optimization Problems and numerical experimentations with the Julia package \texttt{MomentTools.jl} are presented in \Cref{sec:example computation}.
+In the next section of the introduction, we define the algebraic objects that we will use and recall their main properties.
+In \Cref{sec:examples}, we describe in detail the notions of finite convergence and exactness for the Sum of Squares (SoS) and Moment Matrix (MoM) hierarchies.
+We present several examples showing how these notions are related (these examples are detailed in \Cref{appendix}).